odipar/manikin/_posts/2021-03-14-my-first-post.md

     }
 }
 ```
+Also take a note on the post conditions, especially the Book post condition.
+There we state:

+> After we Book a Transfer, the sum balance of both Accounts should stay the same.

+Now how cool is that?

+#### Alternatives
-So why do we need a builder to implement the four stages of a Message?
+But why do we need a builder to implement the four stages of a Message?
 Can't we  just implement them with ordinary
 methods?

 We could, but then we would end up like this:
 ```scala
 case class Deposit(amt: Double) extends AccountMsg {
   def pre = { amt > 0 }